Kitsopappas/uni-todo/README.md

 ## About The Project

 This is a simple example of how someone can create a very simple TODO app for web and mobile app.
-Technologies used are C# for the backend, ReactJS for the web application, Jetpack Compose for the Android App and SwiftUI for the iOS App.
+Technologies used are C# or Java for the backend, ReactJS for the web application, Jetpack Compose for the Android App and SwiftUI for the iOS App.
+You will also find a cool test automation project in here if you want to test it out

 Here's why:
 * Help students understand how end to end applications are build
-* Provide a URL cotaining a setup to play with
+* Provide a URL containing a setup to play with
-* Using newest technologies from the industry
+* Using newest technologies and industry standards

 ## Backend setup

-[Download Visual Studio](https://visualstudio.microsoft.com/downloads/) and install in on your machine.
+[Download Visual Studio](https://visualstudio.microsoft.com/downloads/) and install it on your machine.

-[Download Docker](https://www.docker.com/products/docker-desktop/) and install in on your machine.
+[Download Docker](https://www.docker.com/products/docker-desktop/) and install it on your machine.

 Once docker is installed navigate to the root folder of this project and run this command `docker-compose -f mysql-dev-init-compose.yml up`

 This will create a container containing mysql and will setup a default db user, db database and the db table needed for our application to run.
 It should look like this inside the docker app once done.
 ![Alt text](./readme-img/container.png?raw=true "Docker container")

 Open Visual Studio and open the project under `backend/UniTodo`.
 You should see the following structure.
+IF YOU WANT TO PLAY WITH C#
 ![Alt text](./readme-img/vs-backend.png?raw=true "vs")

-### Running the backend
+### Running the C# backend

 Make sure that the docker container is running and you have the correct project opened on Visual Studio.
 Press the play button to build and run the application.
 Once the build finishes a webpage will open containing your local setup and 4 actions available from the backend.
 More info about swagger [here](https://swagger.io/)